timescale/docs/timescaledb/overview/core-concepts/timescale-kubernetes.md

 The `timescaledb-multinode` Helm chart deploys a multinode TimescaleDB cluster that does the following:

-- A single TimescaleDB `Access Node` using a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) is created.
+- Creates s single TimescaleDB `Access Node` using Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
-- Three Pods containing `Data Nodes`using another Kubernetes StatefulSet are created.
+- Creates three Pods containing `Data Nodes`using another Kubernetes StatefulSet.
-- Each Pod has a container created using a Docker image which includes the TimescaleDB multinode sources.
+- Creates each Pod that has a container using a Docker image which includes the TimescaleDB multinode sources.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/timescaledb-multi.png" alt="Illustration of Multi-node TimescaleDB on Kubernetes" width="640"/>